-Now that the hardware installation is complete, proceed to "Chapter 5: Setting up the Wireless-G High-Speed Router with SpeedBooster," for directions on how to configure the Router.
+Now that the hardware installation is complete, proceed to "Chapter 5: Configuring the Wireless-G Home Router."

 IMPORTANT: Make sure you use the power adapter that is supplied with the Router.
 Use of a different power adapter could damage the Router.